 Information and Application Process

-The COPR Primary Care Paramedic (PCP) and Advanced Care Paramedic (ACP) Entry to Practice Examinations are used in the provinces of British Columbia, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island and Newfoundland and Labrador, and in the Country of Qatar.
+The COPR Primary Care Paramedic (PCP) and Advanced Care Paramedic (ACP) Entry to Practice Examinations are used in the provinces of British Columbia, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island and Newfoundland and Labrador.

 The examinations are based on the 2011 National Occupation Competency Profile (NOCP).